Access control and Tracking with Javelin/Sitelok

 - ABC Inc relent and pay up - you amend their subscription expiry date and their access springs into life again for all their users and both versions of the manual

 - In addition to the above, you can simply enable/disable any user at any time, for example if you detect misuse of the service or non-payment of a monthly subscription within a year' subscription window

 Sessions and logins/logouts

-The WEBDOXX services use session IDs to identify logged in users.
+The Webdoxx services use session IDs to identify logged in users.
 Whilst a browser is open and the user remains logged in, they can access the document or documents for which access has been enabled without repeatedly having to login for each document or after closing and opening tabs, UNLESS either they explicitly logout via a logout button, or a logout is forced upon them as a result of a timeout or programmatically generated logout event.
-A timeout occurs if there is no activity for 1200 seconds (20 minutes) or the web server overall session time is reached.
-With bespoke services hosted on our main WEBDOXX server these settings can be amended if required.
+A timeout occurs if there is no activity for 1200 seconds (20 minutes) on the Webdoxx service or the web server overall session time is reached.
+With services hosted on our managed services via the main Webdoxx servers these settings can be amended if required.
 It is also possibly to remotely force the current session to end as a programmatically generated logout event by accessing the service logout php function.
 Ask us for details if you think you need to use this facility.